counter-optimization/cio-artifact/README.md

 ### Basic setup test

-Run the container in interactive mode.
 Once you have entered the container, run:

 ```
 make CC=$PROJECT_CC test
 ```

-If the command finished successfully, you should see the following output:
+If the command finished successfully, you should see the following at the end of the output:

 ```
 1 + 1 = 2.
 Done!